Amir Khan

 Khan vs Takahashi stats

-Amir Khan stepped into the octagon with a record of 13 wins, 8 loses and 0 draws, 9 of those wins coming by the way of knock out and 2 by submission.
+Amir Khan stepped into the octagon with a record of 13 wins, 8 losses and 0 draws, 9 of those wins coming by the way of knock out and 2 by submission.

-Ryogo Takahashi made his way to the cage with a record of 14 wins, 5 loses and 0 draws, with 10 of those wins by knock out.
+Ryogo Takahashi made his way to the cage with a record of 14 wins, 5 losses and 0 draws, 10 of those wins coming by knock out.

 The stats suggested Takahashi had a slight advantage in power over Khan, with a 71% knock out percentage over Khan's 69%.